Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Your visuals are important when it comes to marketing your content to the people you aim to reach.
 A consistent and colorful theme will help you to attract customer attention.
-Social media tools have themes available (and so does Instagram and Postmates) which helps you to create a content theme that is specific to your company or brand.
+Social media tools have themes available (and so do Instagram and Postmates), which helps you to create a content theme that is specific to your company or brand.
 You can use memes, product photos, and repost content from users according to your chosen color scheme.

 UGC and interactive content